Falah-Jabar-Rahim/SVM-RSF-ML-Pipeline-for-Clinical-Data-Analysis/README.md

 The preprocessing consists of the following steps:
 - Data Imputation - Missing values are handled using two strategies:
   - MICE (Multiple Imputation by Chained Equations): Estimates missing values based on relationships between variables.
-  - Constant Imputation: Replaces missing values with a fixed value (e.g., 0 or a specific value)
+  - Constant Imputation: Replaces missing values with a constant value (e.g., 0 or a specific value)
 - Data Normalization:
 After imputation, all features are normalized to ensure they are on a consistent scale.
 This prevents variables with larger ranges from dominating the learning process and helps improve model training and performance.
 Two normalization strategies are used:
   - Z-score scaling: Transforms features to have zero mean and unit variance, useful for models that assume Gaussian-like distributions.
   - Min-max scaling: Rescales features to a fixed range, typically [0, 1], preserving relative relationships and improving performance for distance-based models.

 To preprocess the data for SVM, run the following command:
 ```bash